Extrapolation, a technique to estimate: Introduction

 \section{Introduction}

 This paper grew out of a joint paper with Berndtsson, that used Berndtsson's theorem on the curvature of direct images to prove an Ohsawa--Takegoshi type extension result for holomorphic functions, \cite{BL, B, OT}.
-Here we distill from \cite{BL} two abstract theorems on estimating Hilbert and Banach space operators by a techique we call extrapolation.
+Here we distill from \cite{BL} an abstract theorem on estimating Hilbert and Banach space operators by a technique we call extrapolation, and discuss a dual theorem of similar nature as well as an application.

 The related notion of interpolation is a well established method in harmonic analysis to estimate Banach space operators.
 Loosely stated, given two pairs of Banach spaces and operators

 among them, one can construct interpolating families $E_t, F_t$ of Banach spaces and operators $A_t: E_t\to F_t$, $t\in(0, 1)$, whose norms can be bounded in terms of the norms of $A_0$ and $A_1$.
 There are several inequivalent ways to construct the interpolation spaces.
 In the complex method, going back to M. Riesz and Thorin, \cite{R, T}, the estimate on $\|A_t\|$ is obtained from Hadamard's Three Circles Theorem, i.e., from properties of subharmonic functions.